SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    An Ordered Index stores the values of the search keys in sorted order.

+   > QUES: Do we have any index structures that are not ordered???
+   >
+   > Well, yes, hash index.

 2. What is `Clustering Index/Primary Index/Clustered Index`

    The entries stored in a table **may themselves be sorted in some sorted order**, just as books in a library are stored according to some attribute such as the Dewey decimal number.

+   > QUES: does clustering index require that the data file is sorted according
+   > to the search key?
+   >
+   > Clustering index has the same order as the data file, this sentence means
+   > that clustering index has an order, for index, we generally have 2 kinds of
+   > it:
+   > 1. Ordered, B+Tree
+   > 2. Unordered, Hash index
+   >
+   > If an index has an order, then it should be ordered, then clustering index
+   > is ordered, the data file has the same order so the file is also ordered.

    A `Clustering Index` is an index whose `Search key` also defines the sequential order of the entries, i.e., reflects the *phycial* order of how